Oracle DATA Integration with Office 365 and 100+ MORE

 Oracle Data Integration - Known Issues & Workarounds

 For Oracle Integration via Layer2 Cloud Connector we have found the following issues and workarounds:

-- Blobs or other binary fields are not supported at this time, means e.g. email attachments or SharePoint list attachments cannot be managed by the connector and data providers.
+Blobs or other binary fields are not supported at this time.

-- If using two-way sync, your query must be updatable (most joins are not).
-You will also need write access rights for this.
+If using two-way sync, your query must be updatable (most joins are not).
+You will also need write access rights for the view.